oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

       </copy>
     ```

-   Now that we've vectorized our data and created the similarity search file, we are ready to try performing a similarity search using the Sentence Transformers.
+   Now that we've vectorized our data and created the similarity search file, we are ready to try performing a similarity search using the Transformers.js.

 2. You can do this by-